eric-wang135/EMGSE/README.md

       organization={IEEE}
     }

-If you use the CSL-EMG_Array Corpus, please also cite:
+If you use the CSL-EMG_Array Corpus and the Ohio 100 noise types, please also cite:

     @inproceedings{diener2020csl,
       title={CSL-EMG\_Array: An Open Access Corpus for EMG-to-Speech Conversion.},